Artificial Intelligence in Diabetes Management Market

 By Deployment: Cloud-Based (Largest) vs. Software as a Service (SaaS) (Fastest-Growing)

-In the Artificial Intelligence in Diabetes Management Market, the 'Deployment' segment showcases a dynamic landscape with Cloud-Based solutions holding the largest market share.
+In the AI in Diabetes Management Market, the Deployment segment showcases a dynamic landscape, with Cloud-Based solutions holding the largest market share at 61.7%.
 Enterprises increasingly prefer cloud solutions due to their scalability, accessibility, and cost-effectiveness, making them a dominant choice for diabetes management applications.
 In contrast, Software as a Service (SaaS) is emerging rapidly, appealing to healthcare providers who favor subscription models that reduce upfront investments while ensuring continuously updated AI technologies.

 Deployment: Cloud-Based (Dominant) vs. On-Premise (Emerging)